zarathustr/VINS-Mono-QPEP/README.md

 # VINS-Mono-QPEP
 The QPEP (Quadratic Pose Estimation Problems) Enhanced VINS-Mono (Originated from https://github.com/HKUST-Aerial-Robotics/VINS-Fusion) .
 The details of the QPEP can be found in https://github.com/zarathustr/LibQPEP.

-We use the QPEP to solve the problem that in previous version of VINS-Mono, the PnP algorithm in the initialization SFM framework is not completely working.
-The original problem was that, due to the usage of OpenCV PnP and improper initial guess (e.g. R = I and t = 0), the PnP algorithm is not able to converge to a satisfactory global minimum.
+We use the QPEP to solve the problem that in previous version of VINS-Mono, the PnP algorithm in the initialization SFM framework was not completely working.
+The original problem was that, due to the usage of OpenCV PnP and improper initial guess (e.g. R = I and t = 0), the PnP algorithm, being a highly non-convex one, was not able to converge to a satisfactory global minimum.
 This problem has been solved by using the QPEP, which guarantees the global optimality.

 ## Usage
 Some of the codes are modified to adapt the ROS Noetic and Clang compiler.
 Therefore, the use of ROS Noetic is recommended.
 First go to https://github.com/zarathustr/LibQPEP for the repo of ```LibQPEP```.
 Then, follow the instructions to install the library: